 Like many areas frequented by tourists, prices around the Old Town Square tend to be inflated compared to the rest of Prague.
 But luckily there are some great restaurants in the nearby area, with Dhlouha street being a fave.
 Need some recommendations?
 Check out my food guide here: Foods to try and places to eat in Prague.

 I got all of my Czech koruna from bank ATMs and got a decent exchange rate.
 If you need some straight off the plane, skip the one right after the arrivals (I hear they charge fees) and head right towards the bank ones.
 Or find a good exchange rate before you go.
 Don’t use the local exchange places or exchange money on the street.

 Prague’s main sights and city centre are quite walkable.
 I stayed near Wenceslas Square and it took less than 15 minutes to get to the old town square.
 There are also trams that run frequently around the city, particularly useful if you can’t face the uphill hike to Prague Castle.
 More information on Prague’s trams and metro can be found here.

-I’m sure this is by no means a complete list of everything to know about visiting Prague, so I’d love to hear all about your must-knows in the comments!
+I’m sure this is by no means a complete list of all the must-know tips for visiting Prague.
+So I’d love to hear all about your Prague travel tips in the comments!